Machine classification for probe based quantum thermometry

+We fix $\gamma = 30$~Hz, $\omega_B = 2\Omega = 2\pi \times 50$~Hz.
+As a first test, we assume that $\langle x^2 \rangle$ can be measured with infinite precision.
+To train the algorithm, we generate pairs $(D_i, T_i)$ with $N$ equally spaced temperatures from $0.1$ nK to $2$ nK.
+The algorithm is then tested using values of $\langle x^2 \rangle$ obtained from randomly chosen temperatures within the same interval.
+Fig.~\ref{fig:bose}(a) shows the predictions $\hat{T}$ as a function of the real temperatures $T$, using only $N = 10$ training points.
+The error bars represent the excess risk $\delta T_{\rm exc}$.
+In Fig.~\ref{fig:bose}(b) we plot the difference $\hat{T} - T \pm \delta T_{\rm exc}$ for varying sizes $N$ of the training set.
+Small values of $N$ lead to large uncertainties and systematic biases, specially at the boundaries.
+But both are rapidly suppressed with increasing $N$.

+Next we turn to noisy datasets.
+In principle, noise could also be included in the training set, e.g. when the data is obtained from another calibration experiment.
+In the present case, however, the training set is based on the analytical model~\eqref{bose_x2}, and is hence error-free.
+Fig.~\ref{fig:bose}(c) shows the average MSE~\eqref{MSE}, obtained from $\nu = 2000$ independent experiments, for either $N = 20$ or $N = 100$ training points.
+We also plot Eq.~\eqref{error_bound} in gray, and the Cramer-Rao bound~\eqref{QFI} in dashed (computed from~\cite{Correa2017c,Mehboudi2018a}).
+The latter can only be reached with special choices of measurement operators~\cite{Paris2009,Escher2011b}, while Eq.~\eqref{error_bound} represents the best precision attainable using only measurements of $\langle x^2 \rangle$~\cite{Mehboudi2018a}, as in our case.

+When $N = 20$, the MSE is significantly above the gray curve, but for $N = 100$ both the excess risk $\delta T_{\rm exc}$ and the systematic biases are suppressed, bringing the MSE very close to~\eqref{error_bound}.
+Our method is thus capable of producing quantitatively precise estimates of $T$.
+The only exception is the boundaries of the training set.
+This happens because the fluctuations generate points $\langle x^2 \rangle$ associated with temperatures outside the interval.
+In real experiments, it is important to avoid this by ensuring the span of the training set is sufficiently broad.
+There are also extensions of the KNN algorithm which can monitor whenever a point lies outside the training set, a problem known as anomaly detection~\cite{Gu2019,Bergman2020}.

+{\bf \emph{Rabi model-}} The previous model served to illustrate how our method can efficiently handle realistic noise in the measurement data.
+But the model itself was far too simple, as it involved only a single feature $\langle x^2 \rangle$, which could also be computed analytically.
+We now turn to a more complicated model with two new ingredients: (i) the dynamics are not analytically soluble; and (ii) the system-probe interaction strength is not known.
+The latter, in particular, is a very realistic assumption, which is seldom considered in studies of probe-based thermometry.
+Our algorithm can handle this efficiently using additional features ($d > 1$) in the dataset.
+This combination of flexibility and robustness is the main advantage of our framework.

-{\bf \emph{Jaynes-Cummings (JC) model-}} We illustrate the idea using the Jaynes-Cummings model.
-This is a paradigmatic model, which appears frequently in a variety of platforms, from cavity quantum electrodynamics, to trapped ions and superconducting circuits.
-The probe is described by a qubit and the system by a bosonic mode, with annihilation operators $a$.
+We illustrate the idea using the Rabi model, which frequently appears in a variety of platforms, from cavity quantum electrodynamics to trapped ions and superconducting circuits.
+Similar results can also be obtained, e.g., for the Jaynes-Cummings model.
+The probe is a qubit, with Pauli operators $\sigma_\pm$, and the system is a bosonic mode, with annihilation operators $a$.
 The total Hamiltonian is

+where $\gamma$ is the interaction strength.
+Estimation of the thermal occupation number of the bosonic mode is one of the most basic problems in e.g., trapped ions~\cite{Leibfried2003,Wineland1998}.